JuliaML/LossFunctions.jl/docs/introduction/gettingstarted.rst

 methods that return an array.
 These have the same function signatures with the only difference of requiring an additional parameter as the first argument.
-This variable should always be the preallocated array that is to be used as stroage.
+This variable should always be the preallocated array that is to be used as storage.

 .. code-block:: julia